1803?-1897. Deposited in the Wall collection, Alexander Turnbull Library, New Zealand.

 The Halfway House is an old name for Irish, Welsh and English accommodation houses or public inns.
 These former coaching stops are located at strategic travelling points, usually halfway between two destinations by horse and sometimes on a border between counties.
 The name came to New Zealand with the 1840 mass immigration of European people.

 The first building known as the Halfway House in Glenside (then called "The Halfway") was built in c1840-1841 and occupied by the Wall family.
 It was built halfway between Wellington and Porirua.
-It no longer exists, however, there is a later built building known as the Halfway House in Glenside.
+It no longer exists.
+In 1891 newspaper reports describe the 'old' Halfway House burning down.
+However, before the old Halfway House, which had been tenanted, burned down, a new house was built behind it.
+This was also known as the Halfway House and is the building which survives today.

 Where is it?

-The most recent building known as the Halfway House in Glenside is located at 246 Middleton Road, Glenside, behind Twigland Gardeners World on the Glenside Reserve.
+The building known as the Halfway House in Glenside is located at 246 Middleton Road, Glenside, behind Twigland Gardeners World on the Glenside Reserve.

 Who owns it?

 Wellington City Council own it.
-The existing building, built c1885 and known as the Halfway House, was privately owned until 1951.
+The existing building, built c1880 and known as the Halfway House, was privately owned until 1951.
 In 1951 Victoria College (now Victoria University) encroached onto the Wellington Town Belt.
 Wellington City Council purchased the the Halfway House and associated land with Crown funds paid in compensation for the encroachment.
 The house was rented out until about c1997 when the last tenant died.
-It has been unoccupied since then.
+It was unoccupied until 2018.

-Since 1951, the Glenside Progressive Assn.
+Since the 1950's, the Glenside Progressive Assn.
 Inc. had been concerned about the way the Wellington City Council has been managing the Glenside Reserve and Halfway House and has been raising these concerns with the Wellington City Council.

 These concerns intensified during 2001-2011.
 This was because the house was not tenanted or being looked after.
 At the same time, the Wellington City Council was consulting on the Northern Growth Management Framework and the Assn. could see the potential for the Glenside Reserve and Halfway House to have a more prominent place in the community.
 During these years the Assn. made many submissions and representations to the City Council and Councillors in an effort to get the house renovated for public use.